binkley/homebrewery-files/witch.md

 You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a long rest.

 #### Level 3: Witch Subclass

 \page

 ## Witch Spell List

+**TODO** Better placement within the document for the spell list.
+Better that it not make pages of reading before the reader gets to class features.

 Not just a plain list, but some description how to use, and why the Witch has these.